-All files should be saved in PDF format.

-- All files should be less than 10 MB in size.
-Files in excess of 10 MB may not be reliably delivered. - If you submit your application in parts, please number your email submissions (Part 1 of 3, Part 2 of 3, etc.) so that we can verify that the entire application is received. - Please be sure to include the name of the County in the email's subject line, followed by your organization's name (for example: "Garrett\Bright Start Foundation").
-If you are sending documents in a series of emails, number the emails at the end of each subject line (i.e., "Garrett\Bright Start Foundation 1," etc.). - Please be sure to not include any personally identifiable information (PII) in your application.
+- All files should be saved in PDF format. - All files should be less than 10 MB in size.
+Files in excess of 10 MB may not be reliably delivered. - If you submit your application in parts, please number your email submissions (Part 1 of 3, Part 2 of 3, etc.) so that we can ensure the entire application is received. - Please be sure to include "Statewide" in the email's subject line, followed by your organization's name (for example: "Statewide\Bright Start Foundation").
+If you are sending documents in a series of emails, number the emails at the end of each subject line (i.e., "Statewide\Bright Start Foundation 1," etc.). - Please do not include any personally identifiable information (PII) in the application.